husreo/solana-pump.fun-sniper-bot/README.md

-# Pumpfun Sniper Bot
+# Pump fun Sniper Bot

-***Pumpfun Sniper Bot*** is an automated trading tool designed for Pump.fun.
+***Pump fun Sniper Bot*** is an automated trading tool designed for Pump.fun.
 It monitors new token creation events, places buy orders, and sells tokens automatically after a customizable delay.
 The bot is simple to set up and fully configurable through environment variables.

 ## Contact me
 Telegram: [@stevensprg](https://t.me/@stevensprg)